Frank Khalid: Career

 Khalid’s first business was Elbrook Cash and Carry, which he started in 1985.
 The company grew and another branch was opened in 1993, in Mitcham, London.

-Khalid is the owner of three businesses with turnovers of multi-million pounds, Elbrook Cash and Carry, Chak89 and West London Film Studios.
+Khalid is the owner of three businesses, Elbrook Cash and Carry, Chak89 and West London Film Studios.
 Films such as Burnt, starring Bradley Cooper and Sienna Miller, and The Mercy, starring Colin Firth, have been shot in his studios in Hayes.
 After succeeding with his cash and carry business, Khalid bought West London Film Studios.
 He also closed a deal with actor Mark Wahlberg and rapper P Diddy to be the British distributor of Aquahydrate, their co-owned water brand.
 Khalid is a shareholder in a sports agency called Touch Sky.
 He invited Netherlands and Crystal Palace footballer Patrick Van Aanholt, former boxer David Haye, and former Chelsea FC defender Emerson Palmieri to Elbrook Cash and Carry.

 Khalid’s Chak89 Restaurant was opened with only a space for 200 people in Mitcham.
 It is a regular dining place for a number of celebrities including Shah Rukh Khan, Shilpa Shetty, Priyanka Chopra, Mohammed Shami, Deepika Padukone, Akshay Kumar, Rishi Kapoor, Neetu Singh, and Amitabh Bachchan.
 Other famous people that have paid a visit to Chak89 include American actors Vanessa Hudgens, Lindsay Lohan and Jesse Metcalfe and footballer Willian.
 Chak89 has hosted premiere league footballers, international actors, TOWIE stars and politicians.

 In 2019, Khalid partnered with Diageo and their world famous brand Haig Club.